reuters-graphics/ask-json/README.md

 We use JSON files to hold important configuration like the metadata for our published pages.
 But filling out those files is often tedious and prone to error.

 Using [JSON schema](https://json-schema.org/) helps us ensure config files contain the correct information. ask-json gives us a way to make filling out and validating those files easy.
-It hooks into our publishing process and creates an interactive step to validate configuration before it's used.
+It hooks into our workflow and creates an interactive step to validate configuration before it's used.

 ### What's it do?

 ask-json lets you turn any JSON schema into an interactive CLI prompt.
-Just create a schema with some validation rules. ask-json will ask for any required information using friendly, data-type specific prompts using [prompts.js](https://www.npmjs.com/package/prompts).
+Just create a schema with some validation rules. ask-json will ask for any required information using friendly, data-type specific prompts from [prompts.js](https://www.npmjs.com/package/prompts).

 It's best used to check an existing JSON file, correct invalid and missing information and write that data back to the file.